Alaxay8/Alaxay8/README.md

 ## Some facts about me:

-Graduated from Moscow Technical University of Communications and Informatics\
+🎓Graduated from Moscow Technical University of Communications and Informatics\
 🇨🇳 Studying the Chinese language\
 🎹 Learning to play the piano\
 🚭 I don't have any harmful habits\